Areas of Law for J.D. Students

 Intellectual Property Law

-The field of intellectual property law is concerned with protecting the rights of inventors, authors, and businesses to their ideas, creations, inventions, and identifying symbols (such as trademarks).
+The field of intellectual property law (IP law) is concerned with protecting the rights of inventors, authors, and businesses to their ideas, creations, inventions, and identifying symbols (such as trademarks).
 Lawyers within this field usually specialize in a specific area, and as such usually become experts in their particular domain.
 Individual fields within intellectual property law include patent law and copyright law.
-As experts in federal patent, trademark, and copyright laws, as well as state trade secret laws, intellectual property lawyers advise clients on matters pertaining to the protection of intellectual property, including everything from tangible things to written and artistic expressions.
+As experts in federal patent, trademark, and copyright laws, as well as state trade secret laws, IP lawyers advise clients on matters pertaining to the protection of intellectual property, including everything from tangible things to written and artistic expressions.

 Every country has its own laws, but what about when countries interact with each other?
 Enter international law.
 A broad and diverse field, international law deals with issues of business and trade, criminal disputes, and human rights issues.
 On the private side, international lawyers can find employment in large corporations, law firms or even banks, working in legal matters of finance and trade.
 Fewer opportunities exist on the public side of international law, which might handle deals with sovereign nations or issues with immigration and refugee law.